viljamivuorre/O4-client/README.md

 ![Client class diagram](O4-chat-client-classes.png)

 * `ChatClient` is the command line UI for the app, running the show.
-*  `ChatClient` uses the `ChatTCPClient` to send the messages to the remote ChatServer. `ChatTCPClient` listens to messages from the server and converts them from JSON to `Message` objects, passing them then to `ChatClient` for handling.
+*  `ChatClient` uses the `ChatTCPClient` to connect to and send/receive messages with the remote ChatServer. `ChatTCPClient` listens to messages from the server and converts them from JSON to `Message` objects, passing them then to `ChatClient` for handling.
 * An abstract `Message` class forms the basis for all types of messages.
 Any `Message` can convert itself to a JSON String using the method `toJSON()`.
 * `ChatMessage`s are the actual chat messages users sent to and received from the server to talk with each others.
 * `ChangeTopicMessage` is used to request channel topic change as well as received by the client when the channel topic changes.